-Board members are expected to attend all Board and applicable committee meetings.
-While attendance is not always possible, Board members should, once the calendar for a year is set, immediately flag any scheduling conflicts and thereafter manage their schedules to avoid creating additional conflicts.
+Board members are expected to attend all board and applicable committee meetings.
+While attendance is not always possible, board members should, once the calendar for a year is set, immediately flag any scheduling conflicts and thereafter manage their schedules to avoid creating additional conflicts.
 Board members shall make all reasonable efforts to regularly attend the meetings of the Board and Committee meetings.

-• Board members have the duty to attend the meetings of the Board and committees.
-A Trustee who fails to attend at least two-thirds (2/3rds) of the regular (e.g. 16 meetings), committee (5) and special meetings of the Board during any rolling two-year period permanently forfeits membership on the Board.
+• Board members have the duty to attend the meetings of the board and committees.
+A member who fails to attend at least 2/3rds of the regular (e.g. 16 meetings), committee (5) and special meetings of the Board during any rolling two-year period permanently forfeits membership on the board.

-CAC §1(g)

-• Members shall strive not to miss two meetings in a row and attend the majority of each individual meeting.

-• Absences for medical or other substantial reasons (e.g. bereavement, jury duty, work commitments, natural disasters, etc) shall be deemed excused.

-• Unexcused and "silent failure"(no notification) absences should be avoided.

-• The Executive Director and Board Chair will consult with individual Board members as needed.

-• Year end summary of Board member attendance will be maintained and reported to the CRS website.
+- Members shall strive not to miss two meetings in a row and attend the majority of each individual meeting. - Absences for medical or other substantial reasons (e.g. bereavement, jury duty, work commitments, natural disasters, etc) shall be deemed excused. - Unexcused and "silent failure" (no notification) absences should be avoided. - The Executive Director and Board Chair will consult with individual board members as needed. - Year end summary of board member attendance will be maintained and reported to the CRS website. - B. Policy Name: CRS Board of Trustees Ethics Policy

+Adopted: December 30, 2022

-B. Policy Name: CRS Investment Contracts Approval Approval Authority: CRS Board of Trustees Adopted: May 2, 2019 Responsible Executive: Executive Director
+Responsible Executive: CRS Executive Director

-Revised: June 6, 2019